apache/airflow/docs/apache-airflow-providers-amazon/operators/redshift.rst

 Pause a Redshift Cluster
 """""""""""""""""""""""""""""""""""""""""""

-To pause an existing AWS Redshift Cluster you can use :class:`~airflow.providers.amazon.aws.operators.redshift_pause_cluster.RedshiftPauseClusterOperator`.
+To pause an 'available' AWS Redshift Cluster you can use :class:`~airflow.providers.amazon.aws.operators.redshift_pause_cluster.RedshiftPauseClusterOperator`.

 This Operator leverages the AWS CLI